system76/docs/content/unexpected-reboots.md

 #### Psensor

-If you prefer a GUI tool which provides graphing over time.
-The application Psensor can be installed from the Pop!\_Shop, or through the `Terminal` with this command:
+If you prefer a GUI tool which provides graphing over time, the application Psensor can be installed from the Pop!\_Shop, or through the `Terminal` with this command:

 1. Install (`Terminal`):